WannaCry-slayer Marcus Hutchins 'built Kronos banking trojan' – FBI

 According to a grand jury indictment distributed today by US prosecutors, Hutchins is accused of crafting, sharing, and masterminding the Kronos bank-account-raiding Trojan between July 2014 and July 2015.

 The heavily redacted court document alleges Hutchins is the creator of Kronos, and updated the code in February 2015 with a co-conspirator, who made a helpful video on how to use the malware.
 Soon after this article was published, the original YouTube vid was removed.
-A copy is embedded below.

 The partner is also accused of advertising the Kronos nasty on hacker forums, selling at least one copy for around $2,000, and offering to sell another to a third party for $3,000.
 The US government also claims that on June 11, 2015, Hutchins himself intentionally sold attack code in America.